 The task force heard from school administrators that the gang definition in RCW 28A.600.455 is limiting enough that some avoid the use of the statute altogether and impose discipline based on some other categorization of an infraction.
-This impedes the ability to collect data on gang-related school discipline.
 For example, rather than characterize the wearing of gang-related attire as "gang activity," it is more likely to be recorded as a dress code violation.
 Similarly, a gang-motivated fight will only be recorded as a fight or assault.
-One of the reasons that administrators choose not to suspend or expel for gang activity is the potential that they will have to back up that action at a disciplinary hearing, and, proving the three elements that constitute a "gang" in the current statute is sometimes difficult.
+One of the reasons that administrators choose not to suspend or expel for gang activity is the potential that they will have to support that action at a disciplinary hearing, and proving the three elements that constitute a "gang" in the current statute is sometimes difficult.

 Another difficulty with the current statute is the lack of a clear definition of "gang member."
 Again, principals shared with the task force the problems associated with trying to prove a student is a gang member in order to impose discipline under RCW 28A.600.455.
-Unless the student self-admits membership or a law enforcement officer can confirm the student is a verified gang member, using the existing statute can be problematic.
-Some districts have started to use gang member identification metrics developed and used by local police departments (see appendices for an example); however, this is an untested practice and may not be upheld given the current inconsistency between definitions in criminal code and school statute.
+Unless the student self-admits membership or a law enforcement officer can verify the student is a verified gang member, using the existing statute can be problematic.
+Some districts have started to use gang member identification metrics developed and used by local police departments (see Appendix D for an example); however, this is an untested practice and may not be upheld given the current inconsistency between definitions in criminal code and school statute.

-The Gangs in Schools Task Force recommends the adoption of the definitions enacted through HB 2712 for statewide consistency including schools.
+The Gangs in Schools Task Force recommends the adoption of the definitions enacted through E2SHB 2712 for statewide consistency including schools.
 These definitions were carefully crafted to apply to contemporary gangs and also are able to capture hate and extremist groups that may be active in schools.
 The task force also includes in this recommendation that OSPI be provided authority to develop WAC that may include gang member identification standards, more specific definitions of what constitutes gang activity in schools, and guidelines for discipline related to gang activity.

-B. Establish School Safety Zones in Statute
+3. Establish School Safety Zones in Statute